 If someone dies as a result of a Minnesota attack, the next of kin have a claim against the owner under Minnesota wrongful death law.

 These injuries are usually covered under homeowner’s insurance policies.
 This means that when an owner is sued, his or her homeowner’s insurance covers that claim.
 If a business is legally responsible for the injuries, that business’s insurance will probably cover the claim.
+When something so devastating happens, a good dog owner will do what they can to help.
+Too often, it’s the owners’ homeowner’s or renter’s insurance that keeps these matters from resolving.
+When that happens, legal advice is crucial.

 Settlement Money for Punitive Damages Claim against Dog Owner